ntustison/PaperANTsX/Text/methods.md

 batch generators.
 Although the network construction and other functionality is available in both ANTsPyNet and ANTsRNet (as is model weights compatibility), we have not written such custom batch generators for the former (although this is on our to-do list).
-In terms of hardware, all training was done on a DGX,
+In terms of hardware, all training was done on a DGX (GPUs:
-\textcolor{red}{blah-blah-blah.
-Do some exploration or get from Brian.}
+4X Tesla V100, system memory: 256 GB LRDIMM DDR4).

 __T1-weighted brain extraction.__  A whole-image 3-D U-net model [@Falk:2019aa]
 was used in conjunction with multiple training sessions employing a Dice loss